jyoti-ranj/vite-project/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-Responsive Design with Tailwind CSS
+# Responsive Design with Tailwind
 This project is a simple web page designed using React.js and Tailwind CSS to showcase responsive design.
 The layout adapts to different screen sizes, providing a visual preview for both mobile and larger screen viewpoints.

-Purpose
+# Purpose
 The primary goal of this project is to demonstrate a responsive layout that works well across different devices.
 It doesn't contain interactive features but focuses on design and layout structure.

 Snapshots